remiteeple/your-first-minute-on-a-server/README.md

 > Why the name "Your First Minute On A Server"?

-YFMOAS was named such because I wanted to compete directly with the much popularized server setup phrase of "My First X On A Server".
-This is largely done as homage to other guides.
+YFMOAS was named such because I wanted to compete directly with the much-popularized server setup phrase of "My First X On A Server".
+This is largely done as an homage to other guides.

 > Do you have any additional resources?